alex200931/SPLINTERLANDS-CURRENCY--TOOLS/README.md

-#DEC and SPS to USD CONVERTER
+DEC and SPS to USD CONVERTER.
-Run main.py for the Menu.
+#Run main.py for the Menu.